JohnDev19/GitHub-Skill-Matrix/README.md

 ## Demo

-Below are examples of each theme.
+Below are examples of each theme:

 ### Available Themes